-Amber's Employee Handbook clearly sets out the business's expectations with regards to modern slavery and human trafficking and directs employees to the Whistleblowing Policy should any employee have any concerns.
+Amber's Employee Handbook clearly sets out the businesses' expectations with regards to modern slavery and human trafficking and directs employees to the Whistleblowing Policy should any employee have any concerns.
+This is then underpinned by Amber's Code of Conduct, Know your Suppler processes and including slavery checks as part of our customary bribery checks.
 The aim of this procedure is to ensure that everyone in the business is confident they can raise their reasonably held concerns without fear of reprisal or detrimental treatment.
+Amber also has in place a training module entitled "Human Rights Training" which all employees must complete and covers modern slavery training.
+A record of employees training is maintained for audit purposes.